HL7/fhir-medmorph/input/pagecontent/usecases.md

 #### Report Creation Workflow

-The Report Creation workflow involves the activities where by the Backend Services App collects the data necessary for creating the report to be submitted to the PHA or Research Organization.
-The Backend Services App may then perform additional activities such as Psuedonymization, Anonymization or de-identification based on specific use case and knowledge artifact.
-Finally the Backend Services App assembles the data in the required reporting format for submission.
+The Report Creation workflow involves the activities where by the Backend Service App collects the data necessary for creating the report to be submitted to the PHA or Research Organization.
+The Backend Service App may then perform additional activities such as Psuedonymization, Anonymization or de-identification based on specific use case and knowledge artifact.
+Finally the Backend Service App assembles the data in the required reporting format for submission.
 The actors and steps involved in the workflow are as shown below.

  {::options parse_block_html="false" /}